top of page

 Academic pressure and Stress

-Academic pressure is formally described as a situation in which a student is burdened by time and energy demands in order to meet certain academic goals.
+Academic pressure is when a student is burdened by time and energy demands in order to meet certain academic goals.
 This stress can originate from a multitude of places and have a wide range of emotional and academic consequences for students.
 Students can cope with academic pressure by developing healthy lifestyle habits such as getting enough sleep, exercising, and eating well.

 Image by Icons8 Team